Karmabunny/kbphp/README.md

 Most of these have been repurposed from Sprout.

 Add more if you please.

+## Code standard

-Keep the dependencies to nil though.
+### Keep the dependencies to nil.
-Create other packages for that kind of stuff.
+If you need them, then it doesn't belong in this library.

+### Must support php 7.0.
+But feel free to slip in some ponyfills.

+### Add the damn tests.
+Like, even just the happy-cases.

 ## Running tests